-From 30 September 2023, the import into the UK of iron and steel products which have been processed in a third country (i.e. anywhere outside of the UK, Isle of Man or Russia) and which incorporate one or more iron or steel products originating in Russia has also been prohibited.
+From 30 September 2023, the import into the UK of iron and steel products (as listed in Schedule 3B of the UK Russia Regulations) which have been processed in a third country (i.e. anywhere outside of the UK, Isle of Man or Russia) and which incorporate one or more iron or steel products originating in Russia has also been prohibited.